Day 73 of #100daysmarketingcreatives - Announcing Your Giveaway - How You Announce Your Giveaway To Get Maximum Exposure

 - post again to announce the winner (result)

-That's 5 posts which can all potentially have a different set of 30 hashtags to find new followers from different areas.
-4 attempts to lever an entry from your existing audience and a final one to announce the winner and maybe point them to other things.
+That's 6 posts which can all potentially have a different set of 30 hashtags to find new followers from different areas.
+4 attempts to lever an entry from your existing audience and then announce the winner and maybe point them to other things.
 You need compelling copy and compelling photos and carefully selected hashtags.

 I will cover each of these posts over the next few days with some real examples - stay tuned